Our Recovery Program

-Individualized counseling helps the patient develop coping strategies and tools to abstain from drug and alcohol use and maintain abstinence.
-Group counseling offers social reinforcement of a drug-free lifestyle through peer discussions.
+Individualized counseling aimed at helping the client develop coping strategies and tools to abstain from drug and alcohol use and maintain abstinence; and group counseling that offers social reinforcement of a drug-free lifestyle through peer discussions.
 (Reference)

 Relationship and family counseling

-Addresses how to create a substance-free home environment, family roles that support addiction (e.g., enabling, co-dependency), as well as relationship issues that can be triggers for relapse.
+Counseling designed to foster a substance-free home environment, identify family dynamics – such as enabling and co-dependent behavior – that are conducive to addiction, and address relationship issues that can be triggers for relapse.
 (Reference)

 Relapse Prevention Therapy© (Gorski)

-One of the most highly-recognized relapse prevention programs, which has been shown effective with different addictions and across multiple populations.
+One of the most highly-recognized relapse prevention programs with a strong record of success in treating a variety of addictions across multiple populations.
 (Gorski’s Website)

 Anger Management (SAMSHA)

-Participants learn to recognize their emotional responses to people, places, actions, and other triggers, and learn new behaviors and responses.
+The training of participants to recognize their emotional responses to people, places, actions, and other triggers and learn new, skillful behaviors and responses.
 (Reference)

 Social and recreational activities

-Builds new social networks and creates a new community of clean and sober friends, which are important to initial recovery and ongoing sobriety and abstinence.
-This is especially critical when current social networks include friends and family who drink and use.
+Interactive opportunities that help the client to build new social networks and create a new community of clean and sober friends, a vital element to one’s initial recovery and ongoing sobriety and abstinence.
+These activities are especially critical when the client’s current social networks include friends and family who drink and use.
 (Reference)

 Sober Living/Continuing Care Housing

-We operate sober living/continuing care apartments for a total of eight men across the street from Heartland House.
-This facility provides more stability for men without sufficient family or social supports during the transition period after graduation from Heartland House.
-These men live more independently and stay up to 24 months.
+Heartland House provides sober living/continuing care apartments for a total of eight men.
+Located across the street from Heartland House, our Sober Living/Continuing Care Housing provides more stability for men without sufficient family or social supports during the transition period after graduation from Heartland House.
+These men live more independently than the residential treatment clients and stay in Sober Living for up to 24 months.

-Our experienced, professional counselors work with each man to design a specific program to address his unique needs and build on his strengths, using:
+Counselor-and-client interaction to design a specific program to address the client’s unique needs and build on his strengths, using: